mdn/stumptown-content/content/html/guides/Applying_color.md

 ### Keywords

 A set of standard color names have been defined, letting you use these keywords instead of numeric representations of colors if you choose to do so and there's a keyword representing the exact color you want to use.
-Color keywords include the standard primary and secondary colors (such as `red`, `blue`, or `orange`), shades of gray (from `black` to `white`, including colors like `darkgray` and `lightgrey`), and a variety of other blended colors including `lightseagreen`, `cornflowerblue`, and `rebeccapurple`.
+Color keywords include the standard primary and secondary colors (such as `red`, `blue`, or `orange`), shades of gray (from `black` to `white`, including colors like `darkgray` and `lightgray`), and a variety of other blended colors including `lightseagreen`, `cornflowerblue`, and `rebeccapurple`.

 See [Color keywords](/en-US/docs/Web/CSS/color_value#Color_keywords "The &lt;color> CSS data type represents a color in the sRGB color space.
 A &lt;color> may also include an alpha-channel transparency value, indicating how the color should composite with its background.") in [`<color>`](/en-US/docs/Web/CSS/color_value "The &lt;color> CSS data type represents a color in the sRGB color space.
 A &lt;color> may also include an alpha-channel transparency value, indicating how the color should composite with its background.") for a list of all available color keywords.